raphCode/master-thesis-muzero/theory.typ

 @gtheo

 A behavior is described by a !sty:
-It can be seen as a complete plan which describes which move (or !a) to take in any given !g situation.
+It can be seen as a complete plan which describes which move to take at any given !dp of the !g.
 @gtheo

 Note the parallels to !rl, just with different terms:
 !Pls in !gt correspond to !rl !ags, payoffs to terminal !rs, and !stys to !ps.

-!Gt may differentiate !gs according to their properties:
+!Gt may differentiate !gs according to different properties which are explained in the next chapters.

 === !ZSUM